vinci1it2000/schedula/README.rst

         > where python
         ....

-4. Use this console and follow CO2MPAS-executable installation instructions (see :ref:`begin-co2mpas-install`, below)
+4. Use this console and follow :ref:`co2mpas-install` instructions, below.

-.. _begin-co2mpas-install:
+.. _co2mpas-install:

 CO2MPAS installation
 --------------------